 Welcome to the 15th edition of the Ideas on Design Digest!
 This time, we will talk about a certain punk attitude to design.
 In the last edition, I wrote about rituals and processes.
 If you missed that, you can read it here.

 I applaud the desire to win and reach the masses.
 But if I’m really honest, I hate what happens when software I like goes mass-market.
 Loss of focus, increased complexity, monetisation creep.
-I wish them success, but I already have enough of that.

-I tend to look the other way.
+I wish them well, but I already have enough of that.
+I tend to go for the alternatives.
 From craft beers to indie games, blogs and self-published zines.
 Creative movements against the homogeneity of mass production.

-I think these might be the best footprint we have about what is also happening with software design.
-Small makers creating tools with more personality and utility than those offered by big corporations.
-Products with soul, that aren’t obsessed with being everything for everyone.
+In many ways, I think these might be the best footprint we have about a certain counterculture happening in tech: small makers designing tools with more personality and utility than those from big corporations.
+Products with soul, that do not aspire to be everything for everyone.

 Other things on my mind:

-Braulio Amado: Visual Punk Rock
+Bráulio Amado: Visual Punk Rock

 Time Flies: A Fly on a Mission